Opsview comes with 23 Azure Opspacks to quickly get your company monitoring your Azure infrastructure and applications.

 Start collecting with infrastructure monitoring tools

 Collecting and managing different applications plays an important role in the infrastructure monitoring process.
-Some devices may not always be supported ‘out of the box’, but they are likely to be available via our Opspack Marketplace which has community support and makes it easy to create support for new SNMP checks inside of Opsview.
+Some devices may not always be supported ‘out of the box’, but they are likely to be available in our Opspacks, which have community support and make it easy to create support for new SNMP checks inside of Opsview.
 Our Knowledge Center article fully breaks down the process and if this takes you more than five minutes per check, reach out to our support team.
 It should not be a challenge if you can make the device you’re adding in return results.

 See value in IT infrastructure monitoring software